 Figure 2.
 Drug Loading (DL) Histogram of Thymoquinone nanoparticles

-The results of the DL test showed that the preparations A (3 mM), B (4 mM), and (5 mM) were 1.54%, 1.02%, and 0.66% respectively.
+The results of the DL test showed that the preparations A (3 mM), B (4 mM), and (5 mM) were 1.54%, 1.02%, and 0.66%, respectively.
 From these results it is known that preparation A has a high DL value compared to preparations B and C. An ideal nanoparticulate system has a high drug loading capacity thereby reducing the material used for drug delivery.
 Drug and drug loading is very dependent on drug solubility in materials or polymers, polymer composition, polymer molecular weight, and drug and polymer interactions18,22,23,24.

 Particles Size

-Particle size are very important characteristics in nanoparticle systems.
-The particle size will determine the drug distribution in vivo, the fate of the drug in the biological system and its toxicity and the ability to target drugs in the nanoparticle system.
+Particle size are very important characteristics in nanoparticle formulations.
+The particle size will determine the in vivodrug distribution, the fate of the drug in the biological system , its toxicity and the ability to target drugs in the nanoparticle system.
 The size and distribution of particle also affects drug absorption, drug release and stability of the nanoparticles15.The main application of nanoparticles is drug release and drug targeting.
 It has been found that particle size affects drug release.
 Small particles produce a larger surface area.
 As a result, most drugs that are inserted will spread to the surface of the particles to facilitate drug release faster.
 Instead, the drug will experience slower diffusion in larger 18,19,24,27.